natverse/nat.nblast/README.md

 which you must first install.

 ## Installation
-This package has now been released to [CRAN](https://cran.r-project.org/package=nat.nblast) (as of v1.5), but since this is the first official release, you may wish to install the development version from GitHub, especially if you notice a bug.
+This package has  been released to [CRAN](https://cran.r-project.org/package=nat.nblast) (since v1.5), but we generally recommend installing the development version from GitHub, especially if you notice a bug.
-Although **nat** (the main dependency) is available on [CRAN](https://cran.r-project.org/package=nat), it it recommended that you install the development version of both packages if you want to install the development version of **nat.nblast**: **nat.nblast** is evolving fast and has required several minor tweaks to **nat**, which is otherwise quite mature.

 ### CRAN release
 ```r